 - 1. Needs regular warnings regarding behavior and voice - 2.
-Preparation for class is inconsistent - 3.
-Disrupts the concentration and attention of others - 4.
-Shows inconsistent self-control - 5.
+Reminded often to be in dress code - 3.
+Preparation for class is inconsistent - 4.
+Disrupts the concentration and attention of others - 5.
+Shows inconsistent self-control - 6.
 Disrespectful attitude toward adults and peers